 We are interested in programming work that is physically visceral and engages and challenges audiences.
 Artists are advised to apply at least a year in advance and should send a description of proposed performing and teaching programs that includes all personnel and technical details as well as information about upcoming performances.
 Links to promo and full version videos can be sent.
 Accepted artists receive performance and teaching fees, per diems, accommodations and two to four performance opportunities.
 Travel assistance is available to a limited number of artists.

-The Roundhouse Community Performance Centre is a fully equipped black box theatre that has a maximum seating capacity of 154 - 174 people.
-The stage area is approximately forty feet wing to wing and thirty feet in depth.
-The Roundhouse Exhibition Hall stage is 32 feet wide and 24 feet deep with a basic technical setup.
+The Roundhouse Community Performance Centre is a fully equipped black box theatre that has a maximum seating capacity of 212 people.
+The stage area is approximately 40’ wing to wing and 24.5’ in depth.
+The Roundhouse Exhibition Hall stage is 32’ wide and 24’ deep with a basic technical setup.
 The Vancouver Playhouse is a 668 seat proscenium theatre.
 The KW Production Studio is a fully equipped black box studio theatre that has a maximum seating capacity of 70 people and a flexible performing area that is 32’ x 50’.
 The KW Atrium Studio is best suited as a site specific, non-traditional performance space.

 We endeavour to meet specialized lighting and video projection needs and will consider alternate staging/seating arrangements at the KW Production Studio and KW Atrium Studio.